nickbrandt/GitLab/doc/administration/reply_by_email.md

 GitLab can be set up to allow users to comment on issues and merge requests by replying to notification emails.

+Reply by email was added in [GitLab 8.0](https://gitlab.com/gitlab-org/gitlab-foss/-/merge_requests/1173).
+Please make sure to update to this version.

 ## Requirement

 Make sure [incoming email](incoming_email.md) is set up.